amielsy/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Finally, create another independent tidy data set with the average of each variable for each activity and each subject.
 Then print this to tiny.txt.

+###Variables

+Subject - ID of the subject.
+Values from 1-30
+Activity - possible values are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING features - Features are extracted from measurements of the acceloremeter and gyroscope from the subject doing the activities.
+Features are normalized and bounded within [-1,1].